SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/Other/Visual_Overview_component.md

    - *Page selection*: In case the Visio drawing consists of several pages, select this checkbox to display a page selection drop-down list at the top of the component.

    - *Default page*: In case the Visio drawing consists of several pages, select the page that should be displayed by default in this drop-down list.
-Keep in mind that if *Page selection* is not selected, this is the only page the user of the dashboard will be able to see.
+Keep in mind that if *Page selection* is not selected, this is the only page the user will be able to see.

 1. Optionally, fine-tune the component layout.
 See [Customizing the component layout](xref:Configuring_dashboard_components#customizing-the-component-layout).

 > [!NOTE]
-> - Spectrum components are currently not yet supported in visual overviews within dashboards.
+> - Spectrum components are currently not yet supported in visual overviews within dashboards or custom apps.
 > - Quick filters are supported for table parameters in visual overview components from DataMiner 10.0.12 onwards.
 See [Using quick filters](xref:Using_quick_filters).
->